mhieronymus/GUSTAV/README.md

 random points.
 Compares the execution time to that on a CPU.

 ## TODO
-Test case to see if values are correct
+Test case to see if values are correct (GPU and CPU).
+Store results to a response matrix and evaluate the llh (on a GPU).
+Implement a minimizer that makes use of that
+(first grid search, later MultiNest.
+Needs a GPU version of MultiNest or a version that makes use of multiple results).

 ## Prerequisites
  - [CUDA](https://developer.nvidia.com/cuda-zone)